kleinfreund/kleinfreund.de/src/posts/2018/2018-08-22-how-to-create-a-discourse-plugin.md

 In this article, we will build a notebook plugin that stores notes.
 Looking at the file structure above, we will end up with a `notebook` directory and; for example, a `note_store.rb` file in the `lib` directory.

 <p class="note note--info">
-  The final plugin code is also <a href="https://github.com/kleinfreund/notebook">on GitHub</a>.
+  The <a href="https://github.com/kleinfreund/notebook">final plugin code</a> is available on GitHub.
 </p>